dsneha91/Data_Prefetching/README.md

 # Data_Prefetching

+##Goal:
+Developing a data prefetching algorithm using the DPC2015 tool kit for a storage limit of 1kBytes.

 ##Contents

 This repository contains given material/examples, code written for the prefetcher, shell scripts written and used to collect data and data gathered.